AndrewSavelyev/terraform-aws-win-centos/README.md

 ## Set up your environment

 Firstival you need to set the two variables var.aws_access and var.aws_secret.
-They need to get access to AWS environment.
-I did that in terraform.tfvars file, where i can describe all variables.
-So, also you could make terraform.tfvars file and describe vars in there, how i did :).
+Whith their help terraform will get access to your AWS environment.
+I did that in terraform.tfvars file, where i described all variables.
+So, also you could make terraform.tfvars file and describe vars in there, how i did.

 terraform.tfvars
 ``` bash